Shrinking targets for the geodesic flow on geometrically finite hyperbolic manifolds: Shrinking target problems

 \subsection{Logarithm law for the first hitting time}

-Using similar arguments utilizing the effective mean ergodic theorem we can prove logarithm law for the first hitting time for the discrete flow.
-Define the discrete first hitting time function
+Using similar arguments utilizing the effective mean ergodic theorem, we can prove the logarithm law for the first hitting time for the discrete flow.
+Recall the discrete first hitting time function

-\begin{thm} If $\{B_t\}$ is inner regular, then
+\begin{thm} If $\mathcal B$ is inner regular, then

 \end{thm}

 \begin{proof} We first note that the bound